Nonqualified Plan Optimization

-Company pays bank a fee (LIBOR plus a spread)
+Company pays bank a fee (SOFR plus a spread)

-Bank pays company the weighted average return of its deferred compensation plan
+Bank pays company the highly-correlated return of its deferred compensation plan

 Example: if plan participant allocates $100 to an S&P ETF, rather than buying the ETF, the company can enter into a TRS with a bank.
 If the S&P increases 10%, bank pays the company $10.

-While this strategy can provide significant benefits, the execution involves many complex moving pieces.
-Atlas assists clients in executing every aspect of the Total Return Swap Hedge.
+While this strategy can provide significant benefits, the administration involves many complex moving pieces.
+Atlas assists clients in administering every aspect of the Total Return Swap Hedge.